Encouraging a physically active lifestyle

 Increasing children’s confidence to be physically active

 Parents of children of all ages can be anxious about risk.
 However, even if parents are anxious about risk, it is important to encourage them to communicate with their child about physical activity in a positive way so that their own fears do not impact on the child’s activity levels.
 This will help to increase their child’s confidence.
-Parents can do this by supporting the child’s autonomy, competence and relatedness (to recap on these concepts refer to the communication module).
+Parents can do this by supporting the child’s autonomy, competence and relatedness (to recap on these concepts refer to the communicating with parents about child weight module).
 See below for tips on how a parent can communicate positively about physical activity:

 - Offer specific praise and encouragement to children while they are being active e.g. praising catching skills, encouraging a child to walk rather than be in a pushchair (relatedness and competence).

 - Encourage children to explore (they may need to be willing to step back and allow some risks – within a safe environment) (autonomy).

 - Encourage children to do things for themselves (even if it does take longer) rather than be tempted to do it for them (competence and autonomy).